fsharp/fslang-design/FSharp-4.5/FS-1047-match-bang.md

 # Summary
 [summary]: #summary

-There should be a syntatic sugar, called `match!`, that is equivalent to `let!` followed by `match`.
+There should be a syntactic sugar, called `match!`, that is equivalent to `let!` followed by `match`.

 # Motivation
 [motivation]: #motivation